-The municipal fleet has 127 fuel efficient vehicles (i.e., 119 hybrids, 3 plug-in hybrids, and 4 electric vehicles).
-Bio-diesel accounts for 67 percent of total diesel used in fleet vehicles and 52 percent of it is locally sourced from commercial businesses.
-This B20 blend (i.e., 20% biodiesel and 80% petroleum diesel) is purchased at an average cost savings of \$0.28 per gallon compared to the previous B15 blend, saving the city an estimated \$25,650 per year.
+The municipal fleet has 127 fuel efficient vehicles (i.e. 119 hybrids, 3 plug-in hybrids, and 4 electric vehicles).
+Bio-diesel accounts for 67 percent of total diesel used in fleet vehicles, and 52 percent of it is locally sourced from commercial businesses.
+This B20 blend is purchased at an average cost savings of \$0.28 per gallon compared to the previous B15 blend, saving the city an estimated \$25,650 per year.
 Despite work to green the city's fleet, overall fleet emissions have increased by 15 percent as the economy has improved over the past nine years and capital projects, construction, and other city services have increased.